Women are unique, so the best approach to fat loss for women is unique.

 As a general rule, women have more body fat than men.
 Of course, this isn't always the case, but when looking at the population as a whole, this is the trend that seems to be the most common.

 Women also tend to store more fat in their bum and thighs, whereas men usually have more belly fat.
 Again, not always the case, but another common trend.

-There are some different theories as to why women have more body fat and more easily store body fat, than men, but the most widely accepted has to do with evolutionary benefits and hormone levels.
+There are different theories as to why women have more body fat and store it more easily than men, but the most widely accepted has to do with evolutionary benefits and hormone levels.

 Women have more estrogen than men so that a woman's body can support a healthy pregnancy.
 While estrogen is important for women's health and a helpful hormone for many things, it also promotes fat storage .
 This can make it harder for you to lose body fat.

 During and after menopause, changes in estrogen, progesterone, and other hormones can also increase fat storage, especially around the midsection, and can lead to weight gain or difficulty losing weight.

 But while fat loss for women can be a little more difficult than for men, there are several methods that can increase your body's ability to burn fat and help you lose weight.

 What’s a Healthy Body Fat Percentage for Women?

 Healthy body fat percentages are actually given in ranges and for women, anything between 25-31% is considered acceptable, while 32% or higher is classified as obesity .

 Women who are physically fit and work out regularly and consistently usually have 21-24% body fat.

 Keep in mind that with losing fat, the goal isn't to lose as much fat as quickly as you can.
 Your body needs some fat to function properly.
 This body fat is called essential fat, and for women, it’s about 10-13% .